mdsol/appconnect-android/docs/getting_started.md

 ## Loading Data from the Datastore
-Babbage stores data in a SQLite database.
-You can retrieve this data by using a Datastore.
+You can store and retrieve persistent data using the Datastore class.

 ```java
 Datastore datastore = DatastoreFactory.create()